Photo Some of Team Clevedon's' volunteers from Day 3 of Somerset ASA County Championships 2020

 VIDEO REFEREES in action.
 Thanks for their job - #nowplaying #video #action @TYRSport #malmsten @MicroplusTiming #bells #white #control #experience #teamwork #europe #proud #officials #Professional pic.twitter.com/qz9QL1jxE6— LEN EuropeanAquatics (@LENaquatics) 4 August 2018

-We have issued a call for officials for the 2020 County Swimming Championships.
+Thank you to everyone who responded to our call for officials for the 2020 County Swimming Championships.
 Our Development Meet is always a good practice event for trainee officials.

 Officials are not only required around the pool but also for Open Water events.